 Progressive Retinal Atrophy (PRA): A genetic eye disorder that leads to gradual vision loss.

-Siberian Huskies typically live 12 to 15 years and can enjoy long lives when provided with a healthy diet, regular exercise, and routine veterinary check-ups.
+Huskies typically live 12 to 15 years and can enjoy long lives when provided with a healthy diet, regular exercise, and routine veterinary check-ups.
 Keeping their weight in check and maintaining their dental health is also important for their overall well-being.

 Dog Breed Size: Medium and Muscular

-The Siberian Husky is considered a medium-sized breed.
+The Husky is considered a medium-sized breed.
 Standing between 20 and 24 inches tall at the shoulder, Huskies are strong, muscular, and agile dogs.
 They typically weigh between 35 and 60 pounds, with males being slightly larger than females.
 While not considered a large breed, Huskies are very athletic and endurance-driven, capable of running long distances without tiring.
 Their muscular build supports their historical role as working dogs, and they require an active lifestyle and space to run and play.

 Husky faq